The Link (UK organisation): Organisation

-The national council of The Link comprised Admiral Barry Domvile, the retired Sir John Brown of the British Legion, Anglo-German Review editor Cola Ernest Carroll, the chemist Arthur Pillans Laurie, Susan Fass of the Anglo-German Kameradschaft and the historian Raymond Beazley.
-As The Link grew in numbers, other prominent people who joined its national council included the father of the Mitford Sisters, Lord Redesdale; the Conservative MP, Sir Albert Lambert Ward; the war hero, Captain Edward Unwin, who won a Victoria Cross at the Battle of Gallipoli; the aviation pioneer and later traitor, Lord Sempill; Councilor Wenman J. Bassett-Lowke of the Northampton city council; A.E.R.
+The national council of The Link comprised Barry Domvile, John Brown of the British Legion, Anglo-German Review editor Cola Ernest Carroll, the chemist Arthur Pillans Laurie, Susan Fass of the Anglo-German Kameradschaft and the historian Raymond Beazley.
+As The Link grew in numbers, other prominent people who joined its national council included the father of the Mitford Sisters, Lord Redesdale; the Conservative MP, Sir Albert Lambert Ward; the war hero, Captain Edward Unwin, who won a Victoria Cross at the Battle of Gallipoli; the aviation pioneer and later traitor, Lord Sempill; Councillor Wenman J. Bassett-Lowke of Northampton county borough council; A.E.R.
 Dyer; Archibald Crawford and Hubert Maddocks.
-A notable late addition to The Link's national council who joined in the summer of 1939 was the Duke of Westminster, a landlord who owned much of London and was one of the richest men in the world.
+A notable late addition to The Link's national council, who joined in the summer of 1939,was the Duke of Westminster, a landlord who owned much of London and was one of the richest men in the world.

 Of the members of the national council, Domvile, Carroll and Laurie were the most active while Ward, Unwin, Redesdale and Semphill merely lent their names to add prestige to the group.
 Bassett-Lowke, the president of the Northampton chapter; Maddocks, the president of the Southend chapter; and Beazley, the president of the Birmingham chapter were included on The Link's national council because their chapters were the largest chapters.

 In March 1938, The Link had 1,800 members and it had 2,400 by July 1938.
 By June 1939, The Link had 4,300 members and 35 branches.
 The majority of the chapters of The Link were located in the London area and in the Midlands, though there were also large chapters in the West Country; "service towns" such as Bromley and Portsmouth; and Northern Ireland.
 The majority of the members of The Link were middle class and the group drew strong support from members of municipal councils with aldermen and councilors being well represented in its ranks.

 Presumably because Domvile was a retired admiral, some of the chapters tended to be dominated by retired members of the Royal Navy.
 By contrast, the chapters in the West Country were more dominated by former Army officers and the gentry.
 Despite the organisation's stated purpose of being a link to the Nazi Party, the majority of its members seemed unaware of this.
-The British historian Richard Griffiths wrote: "The members were perfectly ordinary people, drawn to Anglo-German friendship, who seem to have been almost unaware of the political implications of membership".
+The historian Richard Griffiths wrote: "The members were perfectly ordinary people, drawn to Anglo-German friendship, who seem to have been almost unaware of the political implications of membership".